A mineral blend precision engineered

 How many sachets per day and how to take it?

-Each sachet is meant to be dissolved and viciously stirred in 1 quart (1 liter) of water!
-3 sachets cover the adequate intake for nearly all minerals—but not all—either due to weight constraints or flavor (e.g. magnesium), or to account for the average diet (e.g. sodium).
+3 sachets cover your daily adequate intake for nearly all minerals—the exceptions being potassium and magnesium—either due to weight constraints or flavor, or to account for the average diet (e.g. sodium).
 How many you should take depends on your weight and physical activity level.
+Personally, we take 2 a day so we're good for a month.

 Do the doses listed correspond to the element or the chelated compound?